Politics of Poland: Head of state

 The president is elected by terms; as head of state, supreme commander of the Armed Forces, and supreme representative of the Republic of Poland.
-The president has the right to veto legislation, although veto may be overridden by the assembly with a three-fifths majority vote.
+The president has the right to veto legislation, although a veto may be overridden by the assembly with a three-fifths majority vote.
 The president, as representative of the state in foreign affairs, shall ratify and renounce international agreements, appoint and recall the plenipotentiary representatives of the Republic of Poland and shall cooperate with the prime minister and the appropriate minister in respect of foreign policy.
 As Supreme Commander of the Armed Forces, the president shall appoint the chief of the General Staff and commanders of branches of the Armed Forces.

 The president may, regarding particular matters, convene the Cabinet Council, although it does not possess the competence of the Council of Ministers.
 Official acts of the president shall require, for their validity, the signature of the prime minister, nevertheless this does not apply to: